sigmod/sqlpp/document.md

 Similarly, the above query can also be expressed as:

     SELECT user.name uname, message.message message
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     UNNEST (
-        SELECT ELEMENT message
+        SELECT VALUE message
-        FROM FacebookMessages message
+        FROM GleambookMessages message
         WHERE message.`author-id` = user.id
     ) AS message;

-The query could read as "for each Facebook user, unnest the filtered `FacebookMessages` sub-collection with condition `message.`\``author-id`\``= user.id`".
+The query could read as "for each Gleambook user, unnest the filtered `GleambookMessages` sub-collection with condition `message.`\``author-id`\``= user.id`".

 ## <a id="From_clauses">FROM clauses
 A from clause is used for iterating over collections.

 ### <a id="Binding_expressions">Binding expressions
-In SQL++, in addition to stored collections (i.e., tables), a `FROM` clause can iterate over any intermediate collection returned by any valid SQL++ expression.
+In SQL++, in addition to stored collections, a `FROM` clause can iterate over any intermediate collection returned by any valid SQL++ expression.

 #### Example

-    SELECT ELEMENT foo
+    SELECT VALUE foo
     FROM [1, 2, 2, 3] AS foo
     WHERE foo > 2;